-School systems MUST submit student portfolios each year on or before the GAA testing window closes.
+School systems MUST first submit student portfolios in grade 11 before the GAA testing window closes.
 Students in all grades who participate in the curriculum working towards alternate achievement standards must be evaluated via the GAA each year.
 Please refer to GAA Examiner's Manual for additional information about the administration of this assessment.
+Relative to retest administrations, students seeking a regular education diploma will only be required to retest in a content area in which they did not receive a proficient score (i.e., achieved a score of Emerging Progress).